Joel-Adving/py-script-test/README.md

 ## py-script-test
-Python in the browser with py-script thanks to WebAssembly Also my first time using python
+Python in the browser with py-script thanks to WebAssembly

+Also is my first time programming in python